-The Sandpoint Waldorf School is an independent non-profit school for children in preschool through eighth grade.
+The Sandpoint Waldorf School is an independent nonprofit school for children in nursery through eighth grade.
 The school admits qualified students from a range of abilities and backgrounds who can benefit from and enhance the program.

 Admission depends upon space availability, age, and an assessment of the student’s physical, emotional, and intellectual development and needs.
-Candidates for admission in September should apply by March 31.
+Candidates for Fall admission should apply by February 28 for early childhood classes and by April 30 for grade school classes.
 Candidates applying after that date are considered if spaces are available and as soon as supporting transcripts are received from previously attended schools.
-Except in unusual circumstances each candidate is required to complete two interviews and visit a class in session
+Except in unusual circumstances each candidate is required to complete two interviews and visit a class in session.

 OBLIGATIONS OF ENROLLED FAMILIES – The involvement of all parents is necessary for maintaining the health and stability of the school.
 Parents are expected to share their collective talents in areas such as committee work, building maintenance, and major fund raising events.
 In addition, they are to be in agreement with and supportive of the school’s philosophy.
 To this end parents are asked to attend all parent/teacher conferences, parent evenings, class meetings, and other educational offerings in order to deepen their understanding of the education their children are receiving.
 Parents support the teachers’ work at school by assuring that their children have regular meal and bedtimes, adequate sleep and nutrition, and limited exposure to electronic media.